 Emory also has an unusually effective way of helping parents and children when she works with one volunteer family in front of a live audience on topics such as “Getting Homework Done,” “Winning Cooperation,” and “Sibling Fighting.”
 These events, called Open Forum Counseling, are completed unscripted and unpredictable!
 They give both grown-ups and kids the opportunity to learn from another real family by watching how they work together with Emory to find fair and friendly solutions.
 Open Forums also provide a great opportunity to watch Emory at work, as she uses her skills to help the volunteer family uncover the real reasons for their dilemma and gain new understandings about how they can join together to solve their family problems.

-Many people have first gotten to know Emory through her many parenting advice articles.
-For many years, she wrote a monthly column in the Voice Newspapers and one of her frequent articles in the Washington Parent magazine was awarded the 2009 “Silver Award for Child Development and Parenting Issues” from the Parenting Publications of America.
+Many people have gotten to know Emory through her writing.
+Since 2005, she has written a monthly column in the Voice Newspapers and one of her frequent articles in the Washington Parent magazine was awarded the 2009 “Silver Award for Child Development and Parenting Issues” from the Parenting Publications of America.
 Many of these articles are archived here, and you can be sure to read her latest articles by subscribing to her blog on this website.

 Emory is licensed as a Clinical Marriage and Family Therapist in both the State of Maryland and the State of New York.
 In Maryland, her certification number is LCM212, issued by the State of Maryland Board of Professional Counselors and Therapists.
 In New York, her licence was issued by the University of the State of New York, Education Department, number 956-1.
 She is a clinical member of the American Association for Marriage and Family Therapy (AAMFT).